ezEngine/docs-src/pages/docs/physics/jolt/special/jolt-water-volume-component.md

 The water volume component requires a [Jolt trigger component](../actors/jolt-trigger-component.md) on the **same game object**.
 The trigger detects when dynamic actors enter and leave the water volume.
 Without the trigger component, no buoyancy will be applied and a warning is emitted at simulation start.

-Typically you set up the trigger component to match the extents of the water volume, so that actors are detected as soon as they overlap the water region.

-> **Note:** Only [dynamic actors](../actors/jolt-dynamic-actor-component.md) (non-kinematic) are affected by the water volume.
+> **Note:** Only [dynamic actors](../actors/jolt-dynamic-actor-component.md) are affected by the water volume.
 Static and kinematic actors are ignored.

 ## Buoyancy Factor